dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 ## 17. The Law of Unpredictability

-> Unless you write your competitor's plans, you can't predict the future
+> "Unless you write your competitor's plans, you can't predict the future"

 No one can accurately predict the weather three days in advance, how can they predict a market three years in advance?